RocketLeagueMapmaking/RL-docs/docs/more/contact.md

 :::tip Collaborate
 If you want to collaborate with us for new features (or your own (RL) website) contact me on Discord (ghostrider-05#8461).
-Knowledge of `Vue.js` is a plus as this website is built on Vue.
+For this website knowledge of `Vue.js` is a plus as it is built on Vue.
 :::

 Since this guide has been made specifically for mapmaking, we will not add guides for [other tools](../faq/).
 We will, of course, make additions to the current pages and add new ones about everything mapmaking.